๐Ÿ“… Published 3 May 2026 ๐Ÿ”„ Updated 17 May 2026 ๐Ÿ“– 2,083 words โฑ 10 min read

 What Is Manure?

-In the context of compost vs manure, manure refers to animal waste’ (cow, chicken, horse, goat, etc.) that may be used in its raw form or after aging.
+In the context of manure versus compost, manure refers to animal-based organic matter’ (cow, chicken, horse, goat, etc.) that may be used in its new form or after aging.

 Compost & manure for soil improvement